CBD may be the perfect option for people suffering from autism to explore, according to a preliminary medical study published in Neurology.

 More specifically, scientists found that CBD oil reduced autism-related anxiety, communication, and behavioral problems.
 The participants had not responded to traditional drug therapies for autism.

 Given that one in 40 children in the US has been diagnosed with ASD, according to the American Academy of Pediatrics, this is huge news for parents, children, caregivers, and healthcare providers alike.

-While research into the efficacy and safety of CBD continues, it has become an increasingly popular alternative treatment for a range of health conditions.
+While research into the efficacy and safety of CBD continues, it has become an increasingly popular alternative option for a range of health conditions.

-Could CBD be the much-awaited treatment for individuals suffering from autism spectrum disorder?
+Could CBD be the much-awaited alternative option for individuals suffering from autism spectrum disorder?
 In this article, we’ll talk about everything you need to know about CBD and autism.